mvysny/shepherd/README.md

 when we enabled `ingress` above.
 You can verify that the configuration took effect, by taking a look at the ` nginx-ingress-microk8s-controller` DaemonSet in microk8s Dashboard.

-TODO change app templates to take advantage of the default certificate.

 ## Adding a project

 First, decide on the project id, e.g. `vaadin-boot-example-gradle`.
 The project ID will go into k8s namespace;